aboutcode-org/pkginfo2/docs/index.rst

   >>> print mypackage.version
   0.1

-Fields which are optional under PEP 314, and which have no value set in their ``PKG-INFO``, will map to the value ``None``:
+Fields which are optional under the PEP, and which have no value set in their ``PKG-INFO``, will map to the value ``None``:

 .. doctest::